Homemade crackers are extremely easy to make and the possible variations are endless.

 3. Don’t overcrowd the crackers on the baking sheet, as that is not ideal for even baking.

 4. Cut the cracker dough into evenly shaped sizes to allow for even baking.
-Otherwise, some may wind up getting burnt just to allow the other to finish.
+Otherwise, some may wind up getting burnt to allow the others to finish.

 5. Play around with different flavors.
 Even a simple dash of sea salt can make for a delicious cracker.